 HATC will continue to own and manage 710 Public Housing units.
 There is no plan to develop additional public-housing units; nor do we plan on removing any units from our inventory.
 HATC is actively looking for the opportunity to acquire and/or develop additional non-traditional housing units.
-Therefore, the number of units that are acquired may increase during the Fiscal Year; as sound financial purchasing and/or development opportunities may present themselves during the 2019-2020 FY.
-We are currently working on the development of two additional projects (Mission Court (65 Units) and 627 S. Fulgham (15 units).
-We anticipate that Mission Court will be completed in February 2020 and the Fulgham project will begin construction December 2019.
+Therefore, the number of units that are acquired may increase during the Fiscal Year; as sound financial purchasing and/or development opportunities may present themselves during the 2020-2021 FY.
+We are currently working on the development of the Myrtle Ave.
+Senior Apartments (66 Units) and 627 S. Fulgham (15 units).
 We will continue on looking to acquire additional projects as they become available in the local real estate market.